ultralightweight/x.sh/README.rst

 Logging
 ^^^^^^^^

-Why logging in bash?
+Why do we need logging in bash?
 Logging in bash is just as easy as calling `echo`, so why bother?

-The logging functions in `x.sh` will create a python-like log record, with timestamp, log level, and automatic inclusion of where the log came from.
+Well, these logging functions in `x.sh` will create a python-like log record, with timestamp, log level, and automatic inclusion of where the log came from.
 For example: